nemborkar/100DaysOfCodeLogs/Round02.md

 ## Log

+### 20210324 Day26

+Mostly messed with Kintone's JavaScript customizations
+Then also took a look at a certain API from Logiless; will be using OAuth2.0 to implement this tomorrow

 ### 20210323 Day25

 Finally got admin rights and was able to follow up and deliver on some user requests in Kintone